samhuk/eng-notes/README.md

+### Summary

-A bit about me and my thoughts and views on software and engineering:
+A bit about me and my thoughts and views on software and engineering.

-This is a live document.
-Thoughts and views can change and be changed.
+This is a live document; thoughts and views can change and be changed.

 ### Mantra